ludwigwinkler/ludwigwinkler.github.io/_posts/2019-02-19-CurseOfDimensionality.md

 The achievement of Mr Metropolis et al. and the extensions by Mr Hastings (is the Netflix-Founder related to him?) was to elaborate precisely that idea and introduce the concept of a sampling chain to our problem.

 The sampling chain is a sequence of samples $\{x_0, x_1, \ldots, x_N\}$ which is constructed iteratively by sampling a proposal point $x_t'$ and accepting it as the next sample $x_{t+1}$ based on an acceptance condition.
-The proposal sample $x'_t$ can be obviously be rejected and in that case a new proposal sample $x'_t$ has to be proposed.
+The proposal sample $x'_t$ can be be rejected and in that case a new proposal sample $x'_t$ has to be proposed.
 The important part is how the proposed samples in the chain are generated, accepted and rejected.

 In order to stay in areas which contribute to the value of Z, we can propose a sample $x'_t$ which is close to our current sample $x_t$ and evaluate $f(x'_t\|\mu, \sigma)$.